Compact hidden charm pentaquark states and QCD isomers: Introduction

 \section{Introduction}

 Conventional baryons are composed of three valence quarks in the constituent quark models.
-Exploring exotic baryons consisting of four valence quarks and one valence antiquark, called pentaquark states, has been one of the most significant research topics of hadronic physics since the birth of the quark model~\cite{history}.
-The existence of light pentaquark states is apt to be negative so far~\cite{light}.
-In the charm sector, there were many predictions on the hidden charm pentaquark states~\cite{wjju,wlwang,jjwu1,cwxiao,karliner}.
-Recently, the LHCb Collaboration reported the hidden charm pentaquark states $P_c(4380)^+$, $P_c(4312)^+$, $P_c(4440)^+$, $P_c(4457)^+$, $P_{cs}(4459)^0$, and $P_c(4337)^+$ in the $J/\psi p$ or $J/\psi \Lambda$ invariant mass spectrum~\cite{pc43804450,pc4312,pcs4459,pc4337}.
-Their masses, width and minimal valence quark contents are presented in Table~\ref{pcs}.
+Exploring exotic baryons consisting of four valence quarks and one valence antiquark, called pentaquark states, has been one of the most significant research topics in the hadron physics since the birth of the quark model~\cite{history}.
+The existence of fully-light pentaquark states is apt to be negative so far~\cite{light}.
+In the charm sector, there were many predictions on the hidden charmed pentaquark states~\cite{wjju,wlwang,jjwu1,cwxiao,karliner}.
+Recently, the LHCb Collaboration reported the hidden charmed pentaquark states $P_c(4380)^+$, $P_c(4312)^+$, $P_c(4440)^+$, $P_c(4457)^+$, $P_{cs}(4459)^0$, and $P_c(4337)^+$ in the $J/\psi p$ or $J/\psi \Lambda$ invariant mass spectrum~\cite{pc43804450,pc4312,pcs4459,pc4337}.
+Their masses, widths and minimal valence quark contents are presented in Table~\ref{pcs}.
 However, the reliable information about their spin-parity has been unavailable until now.

 Systematical study on their nature and structure can improve our understanding of the non-perturbative behaviors of the strong interaction.
-Therefore, a lot of theoretical explanations have been devoted to their properties, such as hadron molecule states~\cite{moleculedu,moleculewang,4312moleculehqss,moleculehxchen,moleculerchen}, compact pentaquark states~\cite{compactsantopinto,4380cftm,compactrlzhu,compactlebed,compactali,4312stancu}, kinematical effects~\cite{kineticguo,kineticliu}, and hadrocharmonium~\cite{hadrocharmonium1,hadrocharmonium2}, virtual states~\cite{unbound}, and double triangle cusps~\cite{cusp}, within differen theoretical frameworks.
+Therefore, a lot of theoretical explanations have been devoted to their properties, such as hadron molecular states~\cite{moleculedu,moleculewang,4312moleculehqss,moleculehxchen,moleculerchen}, compact pentaquark states~\cite{compactsantopinto,4380cftm,compactrlzhu,compactlebed,compactali,4312stancu}, kinematical effects~\cite{kineticguo,kineticliu}, and hadrocharmonium~\cite{hadrocharmonium1,hadrocharmonium2}, virtual states~\cite{unbound}, and double triangle cusps~\cite{cusp}, within differen theoretical frameworks.
 The latest reviews can be found in Refs.~\cite{reviews}, in which the molecular state is overwhelming because of the proximity of their masses to the baryon-meson thresholds.
 Even so, there were no conclusive consensus on their properties, especially for the states $P_c(4440)^+$ and $P_c(4457)^+$ because of their ambiguous spin~\cite{noconcensus}.